 - Albania adoptions can take on average from 24 to 48 months to complete.

 You receive a referral of a child from Nightlight Christian Adoptions through the Albanian Adoption Committee.
 The referral will include a brief social history of the child, and the current health and development of the child.
 We highly recommend that you have this information reviewed by a doctor who specializes in international adoption before you make a decision.
 Once you decide to accept a referral, you will be considered “matched” with the child.
 You will then wait for an invitation to travel to Albania for court.
-Most families invited to travel receive very short notice, at times only a few days advance notice is given.
+Most families invited to travel receive very short notice, at times only a few days’ advance notice is given.
 When you are invited to travel, you will know the date of your first court hearing.
 Your court date may be 3 weeks out from your invitation, but because you must spend two weeks bonding with your child prior to court, this creates very short notice for you to travel.
-Once you travel to Albania, you will remain in Albania a minimum of 60 days to process the adoption or you may choose to make 2 or 3 trips depending on the timing of your scheduled court dates.
+For the first trip, you will be in Albania at least 2 weeks.
+Once you travel to Albania for the second trip, you will remain in Albania a minimum of 60 days to process the adoption or you may choose to make 2 or 3 trips depending on the timing of your scheduled court dates.
 The first 2 weeks are spent bonding with your child.
 During these two weeks you will visit the orphanage daily.
 After 2 weeks, you will attend your first court date.
 At the first court date, you will be given a 2nd court date.
 This could be just a few days or a few weeks apart.
-At your 2nd court hearing, you will receive a 3rd court hearing.
-Between the 2nd and 3rd hearing, you and your child will meet with a psychologist and the psychologist will write a report to the court.
-It is at your 3rd court hearing that the adoption is granted, but you must wait 15 business days before the written decree will be issued.
+Between the 1st and 2nd hearing, you and your child will meet with a psychologist and the psychologist will write a report to the court.
+It is at your 2nd court hearing that the adoption is usually granted, but you must wait 29 business days before the written decree will be issued.
 Once you receive the court decree, the attorney will obtain a new birth certificate and passport and begin the visa process.
 Both parents do not have to remain in Albania the entire time.
-Both parents must attend the initial two week bonding period and the court hearing.
+Both parents must attend the initial two week bonding period and the court hearings.

 More Information on Albania Adoptions